Bringing Climate Science to Society

 The Panel brings the latest scientific knowledge directly to the participating nations and institutions to inform their decision-making regarding efforts to simultaneously improve air quality and mitigate climate change by reducing emissions of short-lived climate pollutants.
 As of Oct.
 2018, there were 61 country partners and more than 50 non-state partners (such as the World Bank, the Carbon Disclosure Project, the Food and Agricultural Organization of the UN, several Development Banks, and the World Health Organization).

 In Nov.
 2017, the Coalition was given an Ozone Award for Political Leadership in recognition of the Coalition’s efforts to push for the adoption and ratification of the Kigali Amendment to the Montreal Protocol.
 The award was presented at the Twenty-Ninth Meeting of the Parties to that Protocol.
 Of the 21 countries ratifying the Kigali Amendment by that time (20 were needed for it to enter into force), 14 were Coalition members.

-- Coordinating Lead Author; 2018 Special Report on the Impacts of Global Warming of 1.5 °C of the IPCC.
+- Coordinating Lead Author; 2018 Special Report of the IPCC on Global Warming of 1.5 °C.

-He co-leads the chapter “Mitigation pathways compatible with 1.5°C in the context of sustainable development” within this forthcoming report requested of the Intergovernmental Panel on Climate Change (IPCC) by the parties to the Paris Climate Agreement.
+He co-led the chapter “Mitigation pathways compatible with 1.5°C in the context of sustainable development” within this report requested of the Intergovernmental Panel on Climate Change (IPCC) by the parties to the Paris Climate Agreement.